 I shall summon the accused to answer, not at the bar of passion, however holy and religious, and not before the tribunal of Scripture, however clear and authoritative, but rather in the wide and open forum of reason, of conscience, and of common sense.
-If the Dance can escape conviction here, she shall be welcome for me to make her pirouette, and go tilting out of court, free to take her chances of living down, as best she may, the ancient and sacred suspicion against her, which still survives in that one safe sanctuary left for a badgered and brow-beaten morality ready to be ashamed of itself-the inviolate bosom of the Christian church.
+If the Dance can escape conviction here, she shall be welcome for me to make her p rouette, and go tilting out of court, free to take her chances of living down, as best she may, the ancient and sacred suspicion against her, which still survives in that one safe sanctuary left for a badgered and brow-beaten morality ready to be ashamed of itself-the inviolate bosom of the Christian church.

 The conscience and the sentiment of the American community produce a tolerably uniform annual crop of discourses and of newspaper articles on this favorite social amusement-"social amusement"-it would be hard to deny it the name by which, with a Mephistophelian sort of pleasantry suspiciously its own, the dance has succeeded in getting itself currently called.
-But beyond a chance sermon or so, each year, that attains to the temporary apotheosis of print, I am not aware that anything in the form of a book has yet treated exclusively of a subject which, what with the talk that it occasions, and the talk that it supersedes, displaces more conversation in so-called society than perhaps any other topic of human interest in the world.
+A chance serinon or so from time to time attains to the temporary apotheosis of print, and still there is room perhaps for the use I now make of the press to treat of a social usage which, what with the talk that it occasions, and the talk that it supersedes, usurps the place of more conversation in so-called society than perhaps any other human interest in the world.

-Here, then, is the phenomenon of a social in-
+Here, then, is the phenomenon of a social in

 stitution that has grown to a really overshadowing greatness among us almost unperceived, simply by the policy of maintaining always, with a persistent laugh, that it was quite too small to merit a serious word.
-I have a serious word, notwithstanding, to say, and I am willing to compromise the dignity of authorship, in the judgment of any who may think that I do so, by saying it in a little book.
+I have a serious word, notwithstanding, to say, and I am willing to compromise the dignity of authorship, in the judgment of any who may think that I do so by saying it in a little book.